1. general principles / scope of application

 12.1 This Agreement shall generally end upon completion of the Project.

-12.2 Notwithstanding the foregoing, the contract may be terminated by either party at any time for good cause without notice.
+12.2 Notwithstanding the foregoing, the contract may be terminated at any time for good cause by either party without notice.
 In particular, good cause shall be deemed to be,

 – if a contractual partner violates essential contractual obligations or